 2. IBM Maximo Asset Management Platform

 Prominent enterprise asset management (EAM) platform IBM Maximo is renowned for its cutting-edge features, which include predictive maintenance and analytics driven by artificial intelligence.
-It is made for big businesses that deal with intricate physical assets and provides powerful asset management solutions.
+It is designed for large businesses that manage intricate physical assets and provides powerful asset management solutions.

-Despite its great degree of customization, IBM Maximo’s learning curve might make it difficult for novice users.
+Despite its extensive customization, IBM Maximo’s steep learning curve might make it difficult for novice users.
 It is best suited for companies with extensive asset management requirements looking for a complete solution because it necessitates a substantial investment.

 Key Features: